Greek Yogurt Cheddar Cheese Sauce (Stovetop, No Flour)

 Delicious Serving Suggestions

-• Pretzel platter: I love to serve this with my homemade gluten-free protein pretzel bites surrounding the warm dip.
-You’ll love it because the salty crunch of pretzels perfectly complements the creamy, tangy cheese.
+• Pretzel platter: I love to serve this with my homemade gluten-free protein pretzel bites.
+The salty crunch pairs perfectly with the creamy, tangy cheese.

-• Veggie dippers: Serve with my air fryer sweet potato wedges, fresh bell pepper strips, carrot sticks, cucumber rounds, and cherry tomatoes.
-You’ll love it because it transforms ordinary vegetables into an irresistible high-protein snack.
+• Veggie dippers: Serve with my air fryer sweet potato wedges, bell pepper strips, carrot sticks, cucumber rounds, or cherry tomatoes.
+It’s an easy way to make veggies feel more filling and satisfying.

-• Dip for crackers: Make my Everything Bagel Seed Crackers and dip them in this cheesy sauce for a simple snack.
+• Dip for crackers: Make my Everything Bagel Seed Crackers for a quick, savory snack that feels more substantial than plain crackers.

-Why did my cheese dip separate or become grainy?
-This typically happens when the dip is heated too quickly or at too high a temperature.
-Keep the heat low and stir constantly to prevent separation.
-If your dip does separate, try removing it from heat, adding a splash of cold milk, and whisking vigorously to bring it back together.
+This usually happens when the heat is too high or the sauce is rushed.
+Greek yogurt needs gentle heat.
+Keep the burner low and stir constantly.
+If it does start to separate, remove it from heat, add a splash of cold milk, and whisk vigorously to help bring it back together.

-Can I use non-fat Greek yogurt instead of full-fat?
-Absolutely!
-I’ve made this with all varieties of Greek yogurt.
-Non-fat works perfectly fine, though the dip will be slightly less rich.
-If using non-fat, you might want to add an extra teaspoon of butter to maintain that creamy mouthfeel.
+Yes.
+I’ve made this with all types of Greek yogurt.
+Non-fat works, but the dip will be a little less rich.
+If you go that route, adding an extra teaspoon of butter helps improve the texture.

-How can I make this dip spicy?
-Try stirring in 1-2 tablespoons of diced jalapeños after the dip is finished.
-You can also add 1/4 teaspoon of cayenne pepper or a tablespoon of hot sauce during the final heating stage.
-For smoky heat, substitute 1/2 teaspoon of chipotle powder for the garlic powder.
+Stir in 1–2 tablespoons of diced jalapeños after the dip is finished, or add ¼ teaspoon cayenne or a tablespoon of hot sauce during the final heating stage.
+For smoky heat, swap in about ½ teaspoon chipotle powder.

-Can I make this in the microwave instead of the stovetop?
-Yes, combine all ingredients except the Greek yogurt in a microwave-safe bowl.
-Heat in 30-second intervals at 50% power, stirring between each until cheese is mostly melted.
-Then stir in room temperature Greek yogurt.
-Use reduced power to prevent overheating and separation.
+You can, but it takes more care.
+Heat all ingredients except the Greek yogurt in 30-second intervals at 50% power, stirring between each round until the cheese is mostly melted.
+Stir in room-temperature Greek yogurt at the end and avoid full power to prevent separation.

 A bowl of greek yogurt cheddar cheese dip with pretzels and pretzel bites.

-Greek Yogurt Cheddar Cheese Dip (Stovetop, No Flour)
+Greek Yogurt Cheddar Cheese Sauce (Stovetop, No Flour)

 Servings 8